Home

 • Saying, This man began to build, and was not able to finish."

-Thus a Christian saving funds for bricks, without a plan to see it to its conclusion, is seen as a foolish rather than a wise and trusting Christian.
-As I see it, the problem is that some Christians confuse trust in God with living their lives looking for miracles.
-We are not tasked to live irresponsibly or foolishly without any wisdom or concern for the future.
-True trust in God does not mean we make careless or reckless decisions, slothfully waiting on a miracle of God providing something.
-For example, having trust that God will care for us does not mean that we can walk across a busy street without looking both ways, trusting that God will stop all cars from running over us.
-It doesn't mean that we can swim in an alligator infested river trusting God will shut the Alligator's mouth.
-It doesn't mean that we can walk through a neighborhood of thugs with hundred dollar bills hanging from our pockets.
+Thus a Christian saving funds for bricks, without a plan to see it to its conclusion, is seen as foolish rather than a wise and trusting Christian.
+So as I see it, the problem is that some Christians confuse trust in God with tempting God by living their lives looking for future miracles.
+We are not tasked to live irresponsibly or foolishly without any wisdom or concern for the future of our family.
+True trust in God does not mean we live carelessly, slothfully depending upon a miracle of God to provide for our wife and kids while we squander our money on today.
+For example, having trust that God will care for us does not mean that we can walk across a busy street without looking both ways trusting that God will stop all cars from running over us.
+It doesn't mean that we can swim in an alligator-infested river trusting God will shut the Alligator's mouth.
+It doesn't mean that we can walk through a neighborhood of thugs with hundred-dollar bills hanging from our pockets secure in our belief that God will not allow us to be robbed.
 That's not trusting God, that's tempting God.
-We have been endowed with a common sense, obligation and responsibility that comes with trust and faith in God.
+We have been endowed with a common sense, obligation, and responsibility that comes with true trust and faith in Him.
 One works hand in hand with the other.
-Just as God is the one who truly draws people to Himself in salvation, yet He also expects Christians to go forth and work in bearing witness to the gospel that people might be saved.
-That's our duty and responsibility to do.
-So the objection that, "if we take financial action to care for ourselves or our family, then it is a sign of a lack of trust," is fatally flawed, lacking in a biblical foundation.
-Having faith and trust in God does not mean that we'll never have serious sicknesses, accidents or unforeseen calamities that require additional funds.
-If that is the case, then wisdom would have us prepare for that eventuality if we are able to do so.
+This is just as God is the one who truly draws people to Himself in salvation, and yet He also expects Christians to go forth and work in bearing witness to the gospel so that people might be saved.
+That's our duty and responsibility to do so.
+The objection that, "if we take financial action to care for ourselves or our family, then it is a sign of a lack of trust," is fatally flawed because it lacks a biblical foundation.
+Having faith and trust in God does not mean that we'll never have serious sicknesses, accidents, or unforeseen calamities that require additional funds.
+And if that is the case, then wisdom would have us prepare for that eventuality if we are able to do so.
 It is not that these unforeseen problems might come, but that sooner or later they always come.
 No one goes through life without sickness and/or death, and unless we are rich beyond the average soul, these both require a lot of funds we won't generally have on hand.
-This problem is easily alleviated by paying for an insurance policy.
-As good Christians we need to understand that faith is not blindly going through life oblivious to our mortality and the massive expenses left behind in modern society.
-Rather, it is having the God spirit necessary to submit to whatever God brings our way.
+This problem is easily alleviated in a country like ours by paying for an insurance policy if we are able.
+As good Christians, we need to understand that faith is not blindly going through life oblivious to our mortality and the massive expenses left behind for our loved ones in this modern society.
+Rather, it is having the Spirit necessary to submit to whatever God brings our way.

 As far as the idea that insurance is a form of gambling, an insurance company is in essence a private bank holding its participant's funds or premiums that are used by the company to pay benefits on an indemnity basis.
-As such, it is a trustee that is liable to its members or policy holders upon termination of the trust.
+As such, it is a trustee that is liable to its members or policyholders upon termination of the trust.
 It is literally a contract or covenant promising the service of a fair or equitable transfer of the risk of a loss from one entity to another, in exchange for payment.
-The money received from the financial institution's policy holders are the banking funds that pay their losses and make the company profits.
-So it is no more gambling than a credit union, saving fund or retirement fund is.
-It "would be" gambling if when you paid for insurance, you might or might not receive benefits, depending upon chance.
-That is not the case in purchasing a service.
-The bank or insurer receives a small payment for a service of indemnifying the insured in the case of a large and possibly devastating loss.
-The insurer is not gambling because the collective amount of small payments insures he will not operate at a loss.
-So it is really no gamble for either the insured, or the insurer.
+The money received from the financial institution's policyholders is the banking funds that pay their losses and make the company profits.
+So it is no more gambling than a credit union, savings fund, or retirement fund is.
+It "would be" gambling if when you paid for insurance, you might or might not receive those benefits, depending upon chance.
+That is not the case, you will receive benefits because you are purchasing a service.
+The bank or insurer receives a small payment for a service of indemnifying the insured in case of a large and possibly devastating loss.
+The insurer is not gambling because the collective amount of small payments ensures he will not operate at a loss.
+So it is really no gamble for either the insured or the insurer.
 The truth is, it would be more gambling if we were to risk great family catastrophe and loss by not having insurance, than by having it.
 Insurance is just a legal way to have collective savings for catastrophes that come upon us all.

 Proverb 21:20